In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 ExpressRoute

-ExpressRoute is one more category of the Azure VPN that helps you to connect to the Microsoft cloud services like Office 365 to your on-premises networks. you can connect privately from your on-premises networks to the Microsoft clouds by a connectivity provider.
+ExpressRoute is one more category of the Azure VPN that helps you connect to Microsoft cloud services like Office 365 to your on-premises networks. you can connect privately from your on-premises networks to the Microsoft clouds by a connectivity provider.

 ExpressRoute offers reliability, faster, and higher security connections than typical connections over the Internet.

-There are some benefits of using the ExpressRoute as a virtual private network (VPN) as listed below.
+There are some benefits of using the ExpressRoute as a virtual private network (VPN), as listed below.

-- It will help to connect to Microsoft cloud services across many regions across the Globe.
+• It will help to connect to Microsoft cloud services across many regions across the Globe.

-- One more important thing is you can create Layer 3 connectivity between your on-premises network and the Microsoft Cloud.
+• One more important thing is you can create Layer 3 connectivity between your on-premises network and the Microsoft Cloud.

-- It will provide higher reliability since it has built-in redundancy for every peering location.
+• It will provide higher reliability since it has built-in redundancy for every peering location.

-Along with these benefits, ExpressRoute also has many excellent features that really help.
+Along with these benefits, ExpressRoute also has many excellent features that help.
 Let’s discuss a few of the important features

 Provides the feature to connect to Microsoft Cloud services: